mansenfranzen/autodoc_pydantic/docs/source/users/configuration.rst

 .. note::

-   Sphinx versions prior ``4.0.0`` did not include the ``objtype`` as a default css class for the corresponding docutil nodes.
-If the current fallback functionality is activated, it will add both the actual ``objtype`` and its fallback as css classes to older sphinx versions, too.
+   Sphinx versions prior ``4.0.0`` did not include the ``objtype`` as a default css class for the corresponding docutil nodes. **autodoc_pydantic** will add the ``objtype`` as a css class for its generated output for older sphinx versions, too.